-The implant can be put in immediately after a miscarriage or abortion.
-You'll be protected from pregnancy straight away.
+The implant can be inserted immediately after a miscarriage or abortion.

-Only a doctor or nurse trained to fit implants can insert the implant.
+Only a doctor, nurse or other healthcare professional trained to fit implants can insert the implant.

 You can go to a contraception or sexual health clinic or to the doctor or nurse at a general practice.
 See How to get help with your sexual health.